bkromhout/realm-recyclerview-lite/README.md

 # realm-recyclerview-lite

 realm-recyclerview-lite is an implementation of a RecyclerView which supports Realm data.
-It is intended to be a slim library which fulfills the functionality requirements I have for my open source Android app, [Minerva][Minerva]; no more, no less.
+It is intended to be a slim library which fulfills the functionality requirements I have some of my open source Android apps, such as [Minerva][Minerva]; no more, no less.
 I decided to release it as a library in case others had similar use cases to mine.
 Take a look at the table of contents for a better idea of what features are offered.

 If you just want to know what's new, [the changelog is here][CHANGELOG].

 Please be sure to take a moment to look at the [Origin][Origin] section.
 You'll find a link to Thorben Primke's [realm-recyclerview][RRV] library, which this library is a heavily reworked derivative of.

+And yes...at this point is isn't really "lite" anymore 😉.

 #### Table of Contents
 * [Installation](#installation)